15 Birds With Weird Names and Their Pictures

 by cameraclub231 is licensed under CC BY 2.0

 The American bushtit is a tiny bird with exquisite plumage that inhabits temperate forests on North America’s west coast.
-The word “,” which means little in Old Icelandic, gave it its unusual name.
+Its unusual name comes from the Old Icelandic word “,” which means little.

 In the United States, we tend to refer to these kinds of little birds as chickadees, but in Europe, the term “tit” is frequently used to describe them.

-American bushtits weigh only 5.5 g and have a round body and long, thin tail.
+American bushtits weigh only 5.5 g, have a round body, and a long, thin tail.
 They also have grayish plumage.

-Their main sources of food include seeds, spiders, and insects.
-These frenzied small birds are constantly hopping around shrubs and trees.
+Seeds, spiders, and insects are their main sources of food.
+These frenzied small birds constantly hop around shrubs and trees.

 3. Great Tit